kmotoko/desktop-guideline/hardening/firejail.md

 cp /usr/share/applications/atom.desktop ~/.local/share/applications/
 ```
 Then edit `EXEC` line in `~/.local/share/applications/atom.desktop` and remove the absolute path.
-Also atom git/github integration requires a bit of tweaking.
-Also, the trash folder is masked by default, unmask it.
+Also, atom git/github integration requires a bit of tweaking and the trash folder is masked by default, unmask it.
 Put the following into `/etc/firejail/atom.local`:

 ```
 # Bring the trash func back